 PhotoDNA in the wrong hands might be a worry.
 It could be used to prevent publication of a cartoon of the King or the Archbishop.
 Microsoft is fully aware of this and will be watching like hawks how their licences are deployed.

-based on what equipment they already have attached to their network.
+customers based on what equipment they already have attached to their network.
 If they can identify useful products which aren't connected, they can tailor their marketing towards these items.
-Alternatively, if for example an IP-capable TV is attached, they
+Alternatively, if for example an IP-capable TV is

 A statement from BT read: